julzaza/wildwitchherbs/_posts/2025-09-22-pelagicev-narodni-ucitelj-balkan-remedies.md

 For practical ways to bring these **folk remedies** into a modern witch’s garden, see **[Witchy Herbalism 101](/witchy-herbalism-101/)**, a guide to working with the same healing plants in both ritual and everyday medicine.

-We got even more **[Remedies from Pelagić’s Narodni Učitelj](/lessons-vasa-pelagic/)** that blur the line between folk magic and medicine.
+But hold on, we got even more **[Remedies from Pelagić’s Narodni Učitelj](/lessons-vasa-pelagic/)** that blur the line between folk magic and medicine.

 Pelagić’s love of simple village medicine echoes the older **[Vlach magical practices of Negotin](/vlach-magic-negotin-serbia/)**, where herbs and charms guard health and home.